What are the world’s safest banks and how to evaluate them

 Its liquidity coverage ratio stands at 138%, surpassing by far the minimum liquidity required.

 This tells us that the bank has enough cash reserves and liquid assets to face an extraordinary customers deposits withdrawal, in addition to back its high external leverage, as its deposits to total liabilities ratio is just 50%.

-But non-performing and doubtful loans remain low at 1.5% of net loans, its impaired loans to gross loans is acceptable at 2.1% and its loan-loss reserves to impaired loans ratio remains higher than 41%.
+But non-performing and doubtful loans remain low at 1.5% of net loans, its impaired loans to gross loans is acceptable at 2.1% and its loan-loss reserves to impaired loans ratio remain higher than 41%.
 This reflects that despite having a high volume loan portfolio quality is acceptable and the bank has reserves to cope with possible defaults.